uadmin/uadmin-docs/_build/html/_sources/api/model_functions.rst.txt

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/api/model_functions.html#model-functions

+.. code-block:: go

+    func NewModelArray(modelName string, pointer bool) (reflect.Value, bool)

 NewModelArray creates a new model array from a model name.

-Function:

-.. code-block:: go

-    func(modelName string, pointer bool) (reflect.Value, bool)

 Parameters:

     **modelName string:** Is the model you want to call in the function